ArchitVaghasiya/bob-ai-hackathon-Achievers/README.md

 <img align="right" alt="GIF" src="https://media.giphy.com/media/QZMzeEH4yVLji/giphy.gif" />

 ### **👋 About Me**
-I'm **Drijesh PPatel**, a **Cybersecurity and Generative AI Thought Leader**, and an **Engineering Manager** at **IBM**.
-With over 13 years of experience in managing cloud technologies, artificial intelligence, and machine learning programs, I specialize in driving innovation and transformation in enterprise systems.
+I'm **Drijesh Ppatel**, a **Cybersecurity and Generative AI Thought Leader**, and an **Engineering Manager** at **IBM**.
+With over 14 years of experience in managing cloud technologies, artificial intelligence, and machine learning programs, I specialize in driving innovation and transformation in enterprise systems.
 My passion lies in leveraging AI to streamline business operations and lead teams toward impactful technological advancements.

 ### **💼 Roles & Projects**
 - 🌐 **Engineering Manager** at IBM